$0 Yukon — After-Divorce Life-Admin Checklist

 Compared to a lawyer: The checklist costs a fraction of a single billable hour ($250-$400 in Yukon) and covers every post-divorce administrative task.
 A lawyer provides personalized legal advice and can handle contested issues — but for routine administrative filings, the per-hour cost is financially inefficient.
 Uncontested legal fees in Yukon run $1,500-$3,500; contested cases require $3,000-$7,500 retainers.

 Compared to doing it yourself from government websites: Every piece of information in the checklist is technically available for free across a dozen government websites.
-The value is the sequencing — knowing that SIN must update before Motor Vehicles, that CRA has an end-of-following-month deadline, and that the Land Titles Office won't process a transfer until the mortgage is refinanced.
+The value is the sequencing — knowing to complete the Certificate of Divorce, Vital Statistics, SIN, driver's licence, CRA, health care, and passport steps in order, and knowing that a title transfer does not release mortgage liability: the lender must formally discharge or release the departing spouse, usually through refinance.
 Piecing this together yourself costs hours of research and likely at least one wasted trip to Whitehorse.

 Compared to generic Canadian divorce guides: Self-Counsel Press DIY divorce kits (~$40 CAD) focus on the filing and court phase for BC, Alberta, and Ontario.
 They don't include Yukon-specific post-divorce checklists, territorial agency contacts, or the FPSA-specific property division nuances.